Player Of The Month

 Exploiting a fish isn’t hard, but you should know which types of fish are in your game first.
 In general, play more pots with them, bluff less and fold more when a player who is typically quiet finally starts betting into you.

 I hope most of this information was useful.
 And be sure you work on your game so you don’t ever stay in one category for too long!
-Keep evolving, and you’ll become an expert at the game of poker in no time.
+Keep evolving, and you’ll become one of the best poker players in your city, an expert at the game of poker in no time.